 All ideas matter.
 Even the bad ones.

-A study by researchers from the University of Pittsburgh, Carnegie Mellon and the University of Texas-Austin states: “(...) increasing the variability of the quality of solution concepts increases the probability of generating a high-quality solution concept.”
+A study by researchers from the University of Pittsburgh, Carnegie Mellon, and the University of Texas-Austin said: “...increasing the variability of the quality of solution concepts increases the probability of generating a high-quality solution concept.”

-If the director saw Rick’s bad idea not as a waste of time, but as a stepping stone to many good ideas, his reaction to him would be very different.
-His first reaction wouldn’t be to point out his mistake.
-Instead, he would be driven to acknowledge his contribution and encourage others to follow his example.
+If the director saw John's bad idea not as a waste of time, but as a stepping stone to many good ideas, her reaction to him would be very different.
+Her first reaction wouldn’t be to point out his mistake.
+Instead, she would be driven to acknowledge his contribution and encourage others to follow his example.

-Rick's colleague Nick has a suggestion he wants to share as well.
-But instead of raising his hand at the company town hall, he makes use of the audience interaction tool that their company had employed to support their town hall.
-They have a dedicated open-ended poll open just for suggestions, and he's encouraged by the many other suggestions he see there.
+John's colleague Nick has a suggestion he wants to share as well.
+But instead of raising his hand at the company town hall, he makes use of an audience interaction tool that the company had employed to support their town hall.
+They have a dedicated open-ended poll open just for suggestions, and he's encouraged by the many other suggestions he sees there.

-One day, he might pluck up the courage to pick up the mic as Rick had and share his ideas out loud.
+One day, he might pluck up the courage to pick up the mic as John had and share his ideas out loud.